Trading 212 vs Interactive Brokers (IBKR)

 Pick: IBKR

-Yes.
 Some investors use Trading 212 for simple recurring contributions and IBKR as a core long-term account with tighter FX control.
-If you do this, enforce strict role separation — short-term activity in one account should never contaminate the long-term plan in the other.
+If you go this route, enforce strict role separation — short-term activity in one account should never contaminate the long-term plan in the other.

-For most people starting out, pick one, keep it simple, and don’t split until the workflow justifies it.
+For most investors starting out: pick one, keep it simple, and don’t split until the workflow genuinely justifies it.

 Ready to open an account?

-Trading 212 for simple recurring investing.
-IBKR for multi-currency control and scale.
-Both are solid for long-term ETF investing in Europe — pick the one that matches your workflow.
+Trading 212 for simple recurring investing and strong cash interest.
+IBKR for multi-currency control, scale, and the widest product access in Europe.
+Both are solid long-term choices — pick the one that matches your actual workflow.

 Frequently asked questions